-This is a take on the traditional pesto, with cilantro and almonds.
-It comes together in minutes, keeps for a few weeks in the refrigerator, and can be used in anything from pasta to sandwiches or salad dressing.
+This super easy pesto recipe is a take on the traditional condiment.
+Made with cilantro and almonds, it comes together in minutes, keeps for a few weeks in the fridge and is excellent with pasta, sandwiches, and soup.

 I am the hugest fan of pesto.
 Huge.